selabs-ur1/VV-ISTIC-TP4/exercises/roman-numerals.md

 - Do not use any existing implementation, write your own code.
 - Use the provided project template as a starting point.
 - In the project you can launch the tests with `mvn test`.

+# Answer

+I used jqwik for property-based testing, writing tests before the implementation.

+**Key Points:**

+1. **Property-Based Testing**:
+   By using jqwik, I tested a wide range of inputs, including numbers outside the valid range (less than 1 or greater than 3999) and invalid Roman numeral strings.
+These tests helped reveal issues in the initial code.

+2. **Main Improvements**:
+    - When given numbers outside the range [1–3999], `toRomanNumeral` now returns an empty string instead of throwing an exception.
+    - When given invalid Roman numeral strings, `parseRomanNumeral` now returns 0 instead of throwing an exception.

+3. **Results**:
+   After making these changes, all tests passed.
+The solutions now handle invalid cases correctly, ensure proper subtractive notation, and work as expected for any input.
+The use of property-based testing helped to find and fix problems.